tencentyun/intlcloud-documents/product/存储/对象存储 4.0/开发者工具/环境安装与配置/Java 安装与配置_intl.md

 ![](//mc.qcloudimg.com/static/img/83f8417d6f540c20182267acba29f2ad/image.png)

 ## Linux
 If openjdk is installed by using yum or apt-get command, the class library may be incomplete, thus leading to errors when you run relevant tools after the installation.
-Therefore, we recommend that you install the JDK by means of manual decompression and installation.
+Therefore, we recommend that you manually decompress and install JDK.
 Specific steps are as follows:

 ### 1. Download JDK
 Go to the [Oracle official website](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html)  to download an appropriate JDK version for installation.